BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The wait is over!
 After years of talk and previews and betas, Microsoft finally released its RemoteFX enhancements for RDP.
-The new feature delivers the "perfect" Windows 7 virtual desktop experience --
+The new feature delivers the "perfect" Windows 7 virtual desktop experience -- as long as you meet Microsoft's explicit prerequisites.

 Microsoft promises that the RemoteFX add-ons to Remote Desktop Protocol (RDP) create a high-quality user experience for Windows 7 desktops running in a virtual desktop infrastructure (VDI).
 We're talking multiple displays, 1900x1200 resolution, full Aero Glass, multimedia, 3-D, USB -- everything!
 Connecting to a remote Windows 7 desktop via RemoteFX can provide a user experience that's indistinguishable from a locally running copy of Windows 7.